top of page

 Passive growth makes it harder to generate alpha

-You might have thought, intuitively, that the growth of passive investing would make it easier for active managers to generate alpa.
+You might have thought, intuitively, that the growth of passive investing would make it easier for active managers to generate alpha.
 But it hasn't, as new research confirms.
 LARRY SWEDROE explains why that is.

 The U.S. mutual fund industry has experienced a dramatic shift in fund flows from actively managed funds to passively managed funds.
 Reflecting this change in flows, the market share of passive equity funds increased to more than 50 percent in 2019 — a fourfold increase in share since 1999.
 In the 2020 edition of The Incredible Shrinking Alpha, Andrew Berkin and I presented both the evidence and the logic supporting the evidence that despite Wall Street claims that active management’s ability to generate alpha would increase as passive investing’s share increased, the reverse has actually been true.